DMH + UCLA Early Childhood Fellowship

 - Environmental health and community wellbeing

-The DMH-UCLA Early Childhood Fellowship is designed for individuals from a variety of sectors, including mental health, preschool and child care, child welfare, home visiting, advocacy and public policy.
-Individuals from disciplines including child development, early childhood education, marriage and family therapy, medicine, occupational therapy, physical therapy, psychology, recreational therapy, social work, and speech and language therapy are invited to apply.
+The Early Childhood Fellowship welcomes applicants from a variety of sectors, including mental health, early childhood education and child care, child welfare, home visiting, juvenile justice, and advocacy and public policy.
+Individuals from disciplines including child development, marriage and family therapy, medicine, occupational therapy, physical therapy, psychology, recreational therapy, social work, and speech and language therapy are invited to apply.
 The Fellowship aims to bring together individuals with a diversity of backgrounds and experiences in order to create a learning environment in which a broad range of perspectives can be shared.
-Preference will be given to applicants whose work impacts underserved and/or vulnerable populations.
+Preference will be given to applicants whose work impacts under-resourced communities.

 Who is eligible?